JonSnowbd/underburrow/readme.md

 - Install [Slingworks](https://github.com/JonSnowbd/slingworks) dependencies
 - `zig build run`

+## Creating levels

+The main focus of Slingworks is providing a great editor for both developers and fans, and as such this example comes with the full editor accessible in the binary, to access this simply run the binary from your terminal with the editor argument like `./underburrow.exe editor`

 ### Something went wrong building?

 Make sure you initialized all submodules with `git submodule update --init --recursive`